technicated/swift-evolution/proposals/XXXX-variadic-generics.md

 // =============================================================================

-// `Double` does not conform to protocol `P1`
-// let vg8: VariadicWithConstraints<Int, String, Double>
+// `Double` does not conform to protocol `P1` let vg8: SimpleVariadic<Int, String, Double>
+//  error: type 'Double' does not conform to protocol 'P1'

-// `String` and `Ind` both conform to protocol `P1`, but again `Double` does not
-// let vg9: VariadicWithConstraints<Int, String, String, Int, Double>
+// `String` and `Int` both conform to protocol `P1`, but again `Double` does not let vg9: AnotherComplexVariadic<Int, String, U: String, Int, Double>
-//                                               ^~~~~~~~~~~  ^~~~~~
+//                                                           ^~~~~~
-//                                                THIS IS OK   WRONG
+//                                                            WRONG
+//  error: type 'Double' does not conform to protocol 'P1'

 // =============================================================================
-// A Variadic Generic type (say `T`) can be used to specialize both other
+// A Variadic Generic type (let's say `T`) can be used to specialize both stan-
-// Variadic Generics and standard generics.
+// dard generics and other Variadic Generics.
 //
-// In the first case the operation can be thought as of "unpacking" `T`, taking
+// In the first case a "variadic version" of the enclosing type is created, such
-// the types inside it and passing them, one by one, to the new Variadic
-// Generic.
+// that the elements wrap, in order, every type contained in `T`.
 //
-// In the second case a "variadic version" of the enclosing type is created,
+// In the second case the operation can be thought as of "unpacking" `T`, taking
-// such that the elements wrap, in order, every type contained in `T`.
+// the types inside it and passing them, one by one and in order, to the new
+// Variadic Generic.
 // =============================================================================

+struct|class|enum AnyVariadic<T: variadic Any> { }

 extension ComplexVariadic {
-  // Remember that inside this scope `T` and `U` are Variadic Generics
+  // Remember: inside this scope `T` and `U` are Variadic Generics

-  typealias SomeOptionals = Optional<T> // this works with sugar, too
+  typealias SomeOptionals = Optional<T> // this works with sugar (`T?`), too!
+  // `SomeOptionals` is a Variadic Generic `Optional<variadic P1>`

   // The elements of `SomeOptionals`, one by one, become the types passed to the
-  // Variadic Generic parameter `T` of `SimpleVariadic`.
+  // Variadic Generic parameter `T` of `AnyVariadic`.
 This is ok since
-  // `Variadic1.T` is unconstrained.
+  // `AnyVariadic.T` is unconstrained.
-  func awesomeFunc1(gimmeVg vg: SimpleVariadic<SomeOptionals>) { }
+  func awesomeFunc1(gimmeVg vg: AnyVariadic<SomeOptionals>) { }

   // All the types inside `T` and `U` are collected into a tuple (more on this
-  // later!), and that tuple becomes the first generic parameter of
+  // later), and that tuple becomes the first generic parameter of
   // `ComplexVariadic`. `T` will be the same as this type's `T`, and `U` will
   // contain no parameters at all. func awesomeFunc2(gimmeVg vg: ComplexVariadic<(T..., U...), Int, T>) { }